ldiazssj3/css-purchase-form/README.md

 # css-purchase-form

-You'ra given an HTML file with the markup for a purchase form.
+You're given an HTML file with the markup for a purchase form.
 Using only CSS, style the purchase form to have the following characteristics:

 - The #wrapper should have 12px of padding, a border radius of 12px, and a